Average True Range ATR Technical Analysis & ATR Signals

 - Difference between the current high & the current low

-- Difference between previous closing price & the current high
+- Difference between previous closing price and the current high

 - Difference between previous closing price & the current low

-The final Average is calculated by adding these values & calculating the average.
+The final Average is determined by summing these values and calculating the mean.

 Technical Analysis and How to Generate Signals

-ATR technical indicator can be analyzed using the same principles as other volatility indicators.
+The ATR technical indicator can be examined using principles similar to those applied for other volatility indicators.

-Measure of trend momentum - The lower the indicator’s value, the weaker the trend movement.
+Trend strength measurement - The lower the value of the technical indicator, the weaker the trend movement.